Lili Mirojnick

-Lili Mirojnick (born April 9, 1984) is an American actress.
+Lili Mirojnick is an American actress.
 She has appeared in guest roles in episodes of various television series, and may be best known for her main cast role as Det.
 Meredith McCarthy on the Syfy television series Happy!.

-Early life

-Mirojnick was born in New York City to Barry Mirojnick and Ellen Mirojnick, an actress and costume designer.
-Her maternal grandparents were Abraham "Abe" Schneid and Sunny (née Schneider).
-Her parents divorced in 1987.
-She is of Eastern European and Mediterranean descent.
-She attended The Buckley School in Sherman Oaks, California, after attending the American Academy of Dramatic Arts (AADA) in New York, New York.

 Career

 Mirojnick has appeared in a number of stage roles.

 In 2005, Mirojnick began appearing in uncredited and minor film roles.
 In 2010, she won the lead role in the independent film Kill the Habit.
 From 2011–2014, she made a number of guest appearances in network television series including Person of Interest, Blue Bloods and Grey's Anatomy.

 Mirojnick stars as Det.
 Meredith McCarthy in the Syfy series Happy!
 (2017).

 Personal life

 Mirojnick resides in Los Angeles, California.
 She considers herself Jewish but non-religious.